ThanasisLainas/computers/README.md

 # Computer Project - Assignment

 # Test Scenarios:
-1. The Manual Test Scenarios folder contains the test scenarios which created for this assignment.
+1. The "manual_test_scenarios" folder contains the test scenarios which created for this assignment.
-2. The computers folder contains the automated test cases.
+2. The "computers" folder contains the automated test cases.

 # Notes:
 Out of scope because of time limitation the following: